mvillanueva00/ADS505-Final-Project/README.md

 # Smart Inventory & Demand Forecasting for Multi-Store Retail

+This project is a part of the ADS-505 course in the Applied Data Science Program at the University of San Diego.

+-- Project Status: Active

+---

+## Installation
+Clone the repository and install required Python packages from `requirements.txt`.
+Run Jupyter notebooks in the `notebooks/` folder to reproduce data cleaning, feature engineering, and modeling.
+The Tableau dashboard file is included in the `dashboard/` folder for visualization.

+---

-## Overview
+## Project Intro/Objective
-This project was developed as part of the ADS-505 course final team project.
-The goal is to forecast daily product demand at the store–SKU level and translate forecasts into practical inventory decisions such as reorder points and safety stock.
-By doing so, the project addresses stockouts, overstocks, and helps quantify effects of price, promotions, holidays, and weather on demand.
+The main purpose of this project is to forecast daily product demand at the store–SKU level and translate forecasts into practical inventory decisions such as reorder points and safety stock.
+The goals are to reduce costly stockouts and overstocks, quantify drivers of demand like price and promotions, and deliver insights through an executive-facing Tableau dashboard.
+This will enable merchandisers and planners to make faster and more informed decisions.

-## Objectives
-- Reduce stockouts and overstocks
-- Quantify drivers of demand (price, promotions, holidays, weather)
-- Deliver an executive-facing Tableau dashboard with KPIs and drill-downs

-## Dataset
-We use a synthetic retail dataset (~73,000 rows; 2022–2023 daily granularity) containing:
-- Date, Store ID, Product ID, Category, Region
-- Inventory Level, Units Sold, Units Ordered, Demand Forecast, Price
-- Holiday, promotion, and weather indicators (if available)

-This dataset supports time-series forecasting and driver analysis across stores and categories.

-## Methods
-- **Data Preparation:** Cleaning, feature engineering (calendar, promo, price), handling missing values
-- **Forecasting Models:** Seasonal Naïve, Prophet, tree-based models (LightGBM), exploratory LSTM
-- **Evaluation Metrics:** MAPE and MAE, with prediction intervals
-- **Business Translation:** Forecasts converted into reorder points and safety stock calculations
-- **Visualization:** Tableau dashboard for executives, including KPIs, filters, and drill-downs

-## Repository Structure
-- `data/` – Raw and processed datasets (synthetic)
-- `notebooks/` – Jupyter notebooks for EDA, modeling, and evaluation
-- `scripts/` – Python scripts for cleaning, forecasting, and utilities
-- `dashboard/` – Tableau files and exports
-- `docs/` – Project documentation, including the business brief and final report
-- `README.md` – Project overview (this file)

-## Results
-Models improve forecast accuracy over baselines and translate those gains into practical stocking guidance.
-The Tableau dashboard highlights stockout risks, overstock pockets, and allows merchandisers to drill into store or product levels for decision making.
+---

-## Team
+## Partner(s)/Contributor(s)
 - Jami McMillen
 - Shivam Patel
 - Mark Henry Villanueva

+---

+## Methods Used
+- Predictive Modeling
+- Machine Learning
+- Time-Series Forecasting
+- Data Visualization
+- Data Manipulation
+- Feature Engineering

+---

+## Technologies
+- Python
+- Google Colab
+- Tableau
+- GitHub

+---

+## Project Description
+We use a synthetic retail dataset (~73,000 rows; 2022–2023 daily granularity) with fields such as Date, Store ID, Product ID, Category, Region, Inventory Level, Units Sold, Units Ordered, Demand Forecast, and Price.
+Holiday, promotion, and weather indicators are included where available.

+Our approach begins with data cleaning and feature engineering (calendar features, price and promotion flags, lags, and rolling statistics).
+Baseline models such as seasonal naïve and Prophet are used for initial forecasting.
+We then evaluate advanced methods including LightGBM and exploratory LSTM models.
+Models are assessed with MAPE and MAE metrics, and outputs are translated into inventory rules such as reorder points and safety stock.

+The final deliverable includes a Tableau dashboard with KPIs, trend visualizations, store and region heatmaps, and interactive drill-downs to identify stockout risks and overstock pockets.

+---

 ## License
 This project uses synthetic data and is intended for academic purposes only.

+---

+## Acknowledgments
+We would like to thank the University of San Diego Applied Data Science program faculty for their guidance throughout the course.